-1. Is fearr Gaeilge briste, ná Béarla clíste – ‘Broken Irish is Better than broken English.’
+- Is fearr Gaeilge briste, ná Béarla clíste – ‘Broken Irish is Better than clever English.’

-Traditions of storytelling in Ireland has been around since the beginning of time, providing some of the richest mythology and legends in all of Western Europe.
-Some of these Irish myths and legends have become famous figures around the world.
+Traditions of storytelling in Ireland have been around since the beginning of time, providing some of the richest mythology and legends in all of Western Europe.
+Some of the characters of these Irish myths and legends have become famous figures around the world.

 Here are some of the most famous Irish Myths and Legends:

 The Children of Lir is a very old Irish myth that goes back to the ancient tribes of Ireland.
 It has also been considered as the inspiration behind the world-famous ballet Swan Lake.
 Check out our blog, the Children on Lir, to find out more about the fascinating story of love, jealousy, and betrayal.

 Finn MacCool and the Giant’s Causeway

 One of the most famous Irish legends is the mythological giant known as Finn MacCool.
 He appears in many Irish stories.
 Finn MacCool has long been connected to the Giant’s Causeway along the north coast of Ireland.